-Torah observant Christians, like all other Christians out there in this world, are always seeking to walk in the Ways of YHVH.
-We study the Bible and seek the wisdom of the Holy Spirit as we make the best decisions we can for our families.
-When it comes to special days to celebrate and observe YHVH, Torah observant Christians agree that there are clearly days set aside in Scripture that YHVH God commanded we observe.
+Torah observant Believers, like all other believers out there in this world, are always seeking to walk in the Ways of Yehovah.
+We study the Bible, and seek the wisdom of the Holy Spirit, as we make the best decisions we can for our families.
+When it comes to special days to celebrate and observe, Torah observant Believers agree that there are clearly days set aside in Scripture that Yehovah God commanded us to observe.
 These days are easily outlined in the book of Leviticus chapter 23.
-They are mentioned all throughout scripture and even in the New Testament we see Yeshua (Jesus) and his disciples keeping these feast days.
+They are mentioned all throughout scripture and even in the New Testament we see Yeshua and his disciples keeping these feast days.

 These days are called:

 Feast of First Fruits

 Yom Teruah (feast of Trumpets)

 Yom Kippur (Day of Atonement) NOTE: This is not a feast day, but a somber day unto Yehovah.